r-cas/caracas/paper/paper.md

 * simplification of mathematical expressions and
 * outputting in TeX format.

-Several (commercial) systems are available for such tasks (and many more).
+Several (commercial) systems are available for such tasks (and many more), e.g. Mathematica [@Mathematica] and Maple [@Maple].
 However, we will argue that there is a virtue in being able to handle such tasks directly from within `R` using the familiar `R` syntax.
 Moreover, it is an integrated part of the design of `caracas` that it is straightforward to coerce a mathematical object into an `R` expression which can, e.g., be evaluated numerically.

 # Acknowledgements